google/santa-tracker-android/README.md

 * Interactive Android Wear watchfaces (with sound!)
 * Videos, animations and more.

+## In the 2017 version, new features include:

+* Corrected all problems

 ## Building the app

 First up, Santa Tracker is powered by [Firebase][firebase], so you'll need to enable it